-- 5.53 There is a growing acceptance that we need a more sustainable approach to managing surface water.
+- 5.43 There is a growing acceptance that we need a more sustainable approach to managing surface water.
 SuDS mimic natural drainage processes as closely as possible to reduce its effect on the quality and quantity of runoff from developments.
-They provide many direct benefits to both the water environment and the wider environment. - There is a wide range of green infrastructure solutions.
-Examples include green roofs, permeable surfacing, soakaways, filter drainage, swales, bio-retention tree pits, rain gardens, basins, ponds, reedbeds and wetlands. - 5.55 The Construction Industry Research and Information Association (CIRIA) has produced a Benefits of SuDS Tool (BeST) to provide a robust and structured approach to evaluating the benefits of SuDS. - 5.56 A good Sustainable Drainage System (SuDS) will attenuate water, provide opportunities for water treatment, create amenity space, and enhance biodiversity.
-As there is no requirement for SuDS to discharge into the ground, they can be used, irrespective of ground conditions, to slow flow across a site before discharging at a controlled rate into either a watercourse or sewer. - 5.57 SuDS include a variety of interception and attenuation methods to manage the quantity of surface water and improve water quality.
+They provide many direct benefits to both the water environment and the wider environment. - 5.44 The Construction Industry Research and Information Association (CIRIA) has produced a Benefits of SuDS Tool (BeST) to provide a robust and structured approach to evaluating the benefits of SuDS. - A good Sustainable Drainage System (SuDS) will attenuate water, provide opportunities for water treatment, create amenity space, and enhance biodiversity.
+As there is no requirement for SuDS to discharge into the ground, they can be used, irrespective of ground conditions, to slow flow across a site before discharging at a controlled rate into either a watercourse or sewer. - 5.46 SuDS include a variety of interception and attenuation methods to manage the quantity of surface water and improve water quality.
 The use of SuDS and other forms of green infrastructure should alleviate the need to install below ground attenuation systems or oversized pipes.
-Current best practice guidance such as the SuDS Manual (CIRIA C753F) and Planning for SuDS: Making it Happen (CIRIA C687) should be followed, with smaller resilient features distributed throughout a development preferred. - 5.58 On 10 January 2023, DEFRA announced that from 2024 new SuDS are to be adopted under Schedule 3 of the Flood and Water Management Act 2010.
+Current best practice guidance such as the SuDS Manual (CIRIA C753F) and Planning for SuDS: Making it Happen (CIRIA C687) should be followed, with smaller resilient features distributed throughout a development preferred. - 5.47 On 10 January 2023, DEFRA announced that from 2024 new SuDS are to be adopted under Schedule 3 of the Flood and Water Management Act 2010.
 This sets out a framework for the rollout of drainage systems, a sustainable drainage system approving body, and national standards on design, construction, operation, and maintenance.
 It also makes the right to connect surface water runoff to public sewers conditional upon a drainage system being approved before any construction work can start.